mui/material-ui/docs/src/pages/customization/themes.md

 #### Color tool

-Lacking imagination?
+Need inspiration?
 The Material Design team has built an awesome [palette configuration tool](/style/color#color-tool) to help you.

 ### Dark/light theme